 I can export all the information that I’ve added either as a PDF or spreadsheet.
 Entries for the individual I’m specifically researching could then be copied and pasted into my Google sheet research log.
 When I begin researching another individual, the information is there waiting for me.

 Research Ties has a nice feature that allows you to upload images of the sources you locate and the URL’s so that you can easily view them straight from the program.
 It syncs with FamilySearch so you can quickly create a new source for your ancestor using the information that you’ve already entered.

 With a free trial available you can try it out and see how it might help you.
 Make sure you start with the Learning Center and go through all of the tutorials to get a feel for the program.
 The Research Ties team is always looking for ways to make the user experience better.

-Your assignment for the next three weeks?
+Your assignment?
 Start following your research plan and log your results using a research notebook, an electronic research log, or Research Ties.
 Be sure to create source citations for what you’ve found.

 Best of luck in all of your family history endeavors.
 Go to the next step: Research Like a Pro, Part 6: Write it Up

 I very much enjoyed reading your article on research and sourcing.
 I was also very interested to see the name Royston in your family line, as it is in mine, too.
 Did your Royston ancestors originate in England?
 My Grandmother’s name was Emelyn Royston Dugmore.
 She was born in Birmingham, England.
 Her middle name came from her great-grandmother, Margaret Royston.
 We probably have common ancestors somewhere on our respective family trees!
 I’m very happy I discovered your blog and look forward to reading more of the articles you have posted!